CryptoCoinGB/WebDollar-Restart-Script/README.md

 # WebDollar Restart Script
-These scripts are designed to help you restart your WebDollar node after each PoW (Proof of Work) round to reduce power consumption.
+These scripts are designed to help you restart your WebDollar node after each PoW (Proof of Work) round.
 Due to a bug in CPU-CPP, it doesn't always release all the threads used during a PoW round resulting in increased power consumpion during the PoS (Proof of Stake) round.
 This is unnecessary and can be solved by restarting your miner automatically with these scripts.

 # Prerequisites
   - You should have already installed the WebDollar node/miner and tested that it works.
 If you haven't, see here: https://github.com/WebDollar/Node-WebDollar.
-  - You should ensure you have python3 installed (sudo apt-get install python3)
+  - You should ensure you have python3 installed (e.g. sudo apt-get install python3).
+  - You should ensure you have screen installed (e.g. sudo apt-get install screen).

 # Instructions for use with Pools
 1) Clone this repository into a folder